Roundworms Are All Around You”

 5:30 – 7:00 p.m.

 Complimentary soft drinks courtesy UCD Department of Math and Physical Sciences

 Each month, Professor Jared Shaw with the UC Davis Department of Chemistry hosts the Davis Science Café, featuring scientists who are studying some of today’s cutting edge topics.
-This month’s guest is Dr. Richard Schultz of the University of Pennsylvania, who specializes in the biology of assisted reproductive technology.
-Invite a friend, and get here early to grab a seat at the G Street Wunderbar.
+This month’s guest is Professor Dan Romik from the UC Davis Department of Mathematics, who studies the moving sofa problem among other geometric mysteries.
+Invite a friend, and get here early to grab a seat at G Street Wunderbar.
 Let’s drink to science!